Sunday, July 31, 2005

-First thing in the morning, the house was like a sauna because the great outdoors was like a sauna, too.
+First thing in the morning, the house was like a sauna because the great outdoors was that way.

 Second thing, the vet called at 8:30 a.m. to say that the previous day's tests came back for our (favorite) cat, Lennon.
 Looks like he's a diabetic.
-I will have to give him shots (Tom faints at the sight of needles.
-I am so not kidding.).
+I'll have to give him shots since Tom faints at the sight of needles (I am so not kidding).

 Fourth thing, Naomi emailed me to say she'd been very sick since Sunday, had seen the doctor on Tuesday and was told she had an ear infection in each ear.
 We called her to see if she wanted us to bring her anything, but she said no thanks.

-We all have days like that.
-The temptation when I do?
+We all have days like that and the temptation when I do?
 To meditate upon what is going wrong.
-To play it over and over and over in my mind like a video tape you watch until the tape wears thin.
+To play it over and over in my mind like a video tape you watch until it wears thin.

 Or will I choose discipline?
-To make my mind go only where I want it to go...
-To things which are lovely, worthy of praise, excellent and of a good report...
-To just take care of what I can take care of and then trust that the rest will either take care of itself or that I'll be given Grace to handle the rest on their appointed days...
+To make my mind go only where I want it to go, to things 'which are lovely, worthy of praise, excellent and of a good report'.
+To just take care of what I can and then trust that the rest will either take care of itself.
+Or that God will handle the rest.